Parents charged after 7 kids found living in home with rats in cages and padlocked refrigerator, police say - KESQ

 Authorities responded to reports on April 23 of three children entering an abandoned trailer in West Rockhill Township, 40 miles north of Philadelphia, according to a police affidavit filed May 19.

-When the police found the children, they spoke with the parents and returned them to their home ext to the abandoned trailer.
+When the police found the children, they spoke with the parents and returned them to their home next to the abandoned trailer.

 There, the officers observed “deplorable living conditions” and a refrigerator secured with a padlock, according to authorities.